golang/go/gopls/doc/commands.md

 ```
 {
-	// Dir is the directory from which vulncheck will run from.
+	// Any document in the directory from which govulncheck will run.
-	"Dir": string,
+	"URI": string,
 	// Package pattern.
 E.g. "", ".", "./...".
 	"Pattern": string,
 }